zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 superb concurrency primitives you can substantially improve the performance of your code *right now.*

-Some may disagree Perl 6 is slow, some may find it faster than another language, and some may say Perl 6 is slower than my fat momma.
+Some may disagree that Perl 6 is slow, some may find it faster than another language, and some may say Perl 6 is slower than my fat momma.

 We'll see what years ahead will bring us.